 h) that Resolution ITU-R 53 instructs the Director of the Radiocommunication Bureau to assist Member States with their emergency radiocommunication preparedness activities, such as listing of currently available frequencies for use in emergency situations for inclusion in a database maintained by the Bureau;

-j) that WRC-07 identified bands, including 450-470 MHz, and part or all of the bands 698-960 MHz in certain Regions and countries, for use by administrations wishing to implement IMT, as detailed in Nos.
-5.286AA, 5.317A, 5.313A, 5.316, 5.316A and 5.316B, Resolution 224 (Rev.WRC-07) and Resolution 749 (WRC-07);
+i) that World Radiocommunication Conferences have identified bands, including 450-470 MHz, and part or all of the bands 698-960 MHz in certain Regions and countries, for use by administrations wishing to implement IMT, as detailed in Nos.
+5.286AA, 5.317A, 5.313A, 5.316, 5.316A and 5.316B, Resolution 224 (Rev.WRC-12) and Resolution 749 (Rev.WRC-12);

-k) that the Regional Radiocommunication Conference (Geneva, 2006) established Regional Agreement relating to the planning of the digital terrestrial broadcasting service in Region 1 (parts of Region 1 situated to the west of meridian 170° E and to the north of parallel 40° S, except the territory of Mongolia) and in the Islamic Republic of Iran, in the frequency bands 174-230 MHz and 470-862 MHz (GE-06);
+j) that the Regional Radiocommunication Conference (Geneva, 2006) established Regional Agreement relating to the planning of the digital terrestrial broadcasting service in Region 1 (parts of Region 1 situated to the west of meridian 170° E and to the north of parallel 40° S, except the territory of Mongolia) and in the Islamic Republic of Iran, in the frequency bands 174-230 MHz and 470-862 MHz (GE-06);

-l) that commercial terrestrial wireless systems may effectively complement dedicated systems in support of PPDR, particularly where advantage can be taken of the availability, high-bit rate, and reliability features of these commercial systems.
+k) that commercial terrestrial wireless systems may effectively complement dedicated systems in support of PPDR, particularly where advantage can be taken of the availability, high-bit rate, and reliability features of these commercial systems.
 There may be a need for suitable upgrading of such commercial systems to meet the specific needs of PPDR agencies,

 recommends